Hasui Kawase: Life

 Hasui's twelve-print A Collection of Scenes of Japan begun in 1922 went unfinished when the 1923 Great Kantō earthquake destroyed Watanabe's workshop, including the finished woodblocks for the yet-undistributed prints and Hasui's sketchbooks.
+He lost 188 sketchbooks in which he had drawn landscapes and other subjects.

-Hasui travelled the Hokuriku, San'in, and San'yō regions later in 1923 and upon his return in February 1924 developed his sketches into his third Souvenirs of Travel series.
+He travelled the Hokuriku, San'in, and San'yō regions later in 1923 and upon his return in February 1924 developed his sketches into his third Souvenirs of Travel series.
+His sketching trip at this time lasted 102 days, the longest trip of his life.
+Many of the sketches he made on this trip became the basis for many of his later works.

+After this trip, the vividness of his colors and the realism of his work increased, and he gained further fame.

+From the series Twenty Views of Tōkyō, Zōjō-ji Temple in Shiba, published in 1925, became Hasui's best-selling work and many printmakers began to imitate his style.

+Hasui built a new house in Magome in 1930, and Moon at Magome from the series Twenty Views of Tōkyō sold that year became his second best-selling work.

-Kawase studied ukiyo-e and Japanese style painting at the studio of Kiyokata Kaburagi.
+Hasui studied ukiyo-e and Japanese style painting at the studio of Kiyokata Kaburagi.
 He mainly concentrated on making watercolors of actors, everyday life and landscapes, many of them published as illustrations in books and magazines in the last few years of the Meiji period and early Taishō period.

-During the forty years of his artistic career, Hasui worked closely with Shōzaburō Watanabe, publisher and advocate of the shin-hanga movement.
+During the forty years of his artistic career, Hasui worked closely with Watanabe Shōzaburō, publisher and advocate of the shin-hanga movement.
 His works became widely known in the West through American connoisseur Robert O. Muller (1911–2003).
+Landscape prints were the most popular of the shin-hanga, and their reputation in the United States reached its peak in the mid-1930s, when Hasui was considered the leading landscape printmaker.

 In 1956, he was named a Japanese Living National Treasure.
 The government Committee for the Preservation of Intangible Cultural Treasures had intended to honor traditional printmaking via awards to Hasui and Ito Shinsui in 1953.
 Because the artists' work necessitated collaboration between designer, engraver, and printer, objections were raised over singling out individual participants for recognition.
 Therefore, they commissioned the artists to make new prints, the production of which was carefully documented.
 Hasui's biographer, Narazaki Munishige, was one of those who recorded the process.
+Thus, Snow at Zōjō-ji was completed in 1953, and the process of printing 42 times was recorded for posterity.

 Hasui died on November 27, 1957.
 He had created around 620 prints over the course of his career.
 In 1979 Narazaki published a biography and compiled the first catalogue raisonné.
 An exhibition of 180 of his prints was held in Tokyo in 1982.
-The catalogue was entitled: "Kawase Hasui: The End of the Line For Ukiyo-e".
+The catalogue was entitled: "Hasui Hasui: The End of the Line For Ukiyo-e".